All-Ireland Hurling Final - all you need to know

 What happened in the semi-finals?

-Limerick looked in a degree of trouble when they trailed Galway by six points after 25 minutes of their opening semi-final but were just one adrift by half-time before blowing the Tribesmen away in the second half to clinch a 2-24 to 1-18 victory.
+Limerick looked in a degree of trouble when they trailed Galway by six points after 25 minutes of their opening semi-final, but reduced the deficit to one by half-time before blowing the Tribesmen away in the second half to clinch a 2-24 to 1-18 victory.

-Aaron Gillane scored both Limerick's goals to emphasis his status as the most dangerous forward in the modern inter-county game.
+Aaron Gillane scored both Limerick's goals to emphasise his status as the most dangerous forward in the modern inter-county game.

 The Cats deservedly led 0-15 to 0-10 at half-time but Clare summoned up a huge effort to move 0-19 to 0-17 ahead.